 Business clothes, set rules, a professional attitude in the workspace and… no yerba mate!
 For Argentinians, adapting to the work environment abroad is not simple either.
 Even though coffee and tea are widespread all around the globe, having these drinks at the office is generally done in a more “individual” and discreet manner.

 Giuliano is 28 and in 2017 he left Argentina and moved to Denmark, where yerba mate is not sold, although Scandinavians are “heavy caffeine consumers”, he states.
 Nevertheless, he keeps the habit alive with the yerba he gets from his family.
-His local friends consider it a kind of tea and they are curious about the mate container and the bulb: “One time, in Sweden I was asked if it was a pipe”
+His local friends consider it a kind of tea and they are curious about the mate gourd and the metal straw: “One time, in Sweden I was asked if it was a pipe”

 It is worth pointing out that mate is gaining more and more popularity beyond Latin America.